Dede Scozzafava: 2009 U.S. House of Representatives campaign

-Aftermath of 2009 congressional campaign
+Aftermath

 After Scozzafava's unsuccessful congressional campaign, she acknowledged that her name had begun being used as a verb: "scozzafavaed."
 Commentator Chris Good described the term as follows: "The gist, basically, is that if you're a moderate Republican and the conservative wing of the GOP sets out to get you, and does, you got Scozzafavaed."
 Brian S. Brown of the National Organization for Marriage has used the term in a similar fashion: "We welcome everyone’s right to participate in the democratic process, but ... [if] you try to elect pro-gay marriage Republicans, we will Dede Scozzafava them."
 Also, conservative commentators, including Maggie Gallagher, have used the phrase "the Dede effect" to describe Republican lawmakers' fear of alienating their constituents by voting for same-sex marriage legislation.

-A week after the 2009 election, Scozzafava was stripped of her Republican leadership position in the New York State Assembly.
-Some observers speculated that Scozzafava might become an independent caucusing with the Democratic super-majority in the state Assembly, or that she might leave the Republican Party altogether and become a Democrat.
-During Scozzafava's November 1, 2009 meeting with Assembly Speaker Sheldon Silver, Silver reportedly pledged that the Democrats would fully support Scozzafava should she decide to leave the GOP.
-The Independence Party, the top minor party in the New York, also actively courted Scozzafava.
-However, Scozzafava told WWNY-TV in Watertown on the day after the election that she intended to remain a Republican for the time being; she also acknowledged that she felt betrayed by the national GOP for its quick endorsement of Hoffman following her exit from the race.
-Scozzafava eventually did switch parties and become a Democrat.
+A week after the 2009 election, Scozzafava was stripped of her Republican leadership position in the New York State Assembly due to her endorsement of Owens.
+During a November 1, 2009 meeting with Scozzafava, Assembly Speaker Sheldon Silver reportedly pledged that the Democrats would fully support her should she decide to leave the GOP.
+Scozzafava told WWNY-TV in Watertown on the day after the election that she intended to remain a Republican for the time being; she also acknowledged that she felt betrayed by the national GOP for its quick endorsement of Hoffman following her exit from the race.

-In April 2010, Scozzafava announced that she would not seek re-election to the New York State Assembly in November 2010.
+In April 2010, Scozzafava announced that she would not seek re-election to the Assembly in November 2010.
 Scozzafava endorsed Democrat Brian McGrath to fill her seat in New York's 122nd Assembly District, and McGrath was defeated by Republican Ken Blankenbush.

+Post-Assembly career

 In January 2011, Scozzafava was appointed as the New York Deputy Secretary of State for Local Government by Governor Andrew M. Cuomo and held that position until June 2016.
 In 2016, she was nominated by Governor Cuomo and confirmed by the State Senate to serve as a Commissioner on the New York State Tax Appeals Tribunal.

+Scozzafava eventually switched parties and became a Democrat.

+Personal life

+Scozzafava is married to Ron McDougall.